-Counselors at Hesperia High School prepare students for postsecondary education by creating the Four-Year plan during each student's freshman year.
-These plans are monitored, evaluated, and adjusted with students on an ongoing basis and classes are planned to support students' post-secondary success.
+Findings Supporting Evidence Counselors at Hesperia High School prepare students for postsecondary education by creating the Four-Year plan during each student's freshman year.
+These plans are CTE and ROP articulated with VVC monitored, evaluated, and adjusted with students on an Early College Academy ongoing basis and classes are planned to support students' post-secondary success.
 Counselors visit HHS feeder junior high school, Hesperia Junior High, each spring to meet with students and discuss course offerings and IEPs are held for formal matriculation for students in special education.
-The administration and a group of diverse Scorpion students meet with eighth grade students every spring, as well.
-As part of this orientation, students and parents can ask questions regarding the high school experience, including both academic and extracurricular activities.

-Hesperia High School counselors also work to align core academic courses and AVID program specifics with HJH through annual visits.
+The Counselors visit feeder schools annually to solicit teacher recommendations and provides student presentations administration and a group of diverse Scorpion students meet with eighth grade students every spring, as well.
+As ACE Academy part of this orientation, students and parents can ask questions regarding the high school experience, including both academic and extracurricular activities.
+Core academics at HHS align with feeders Hesperia High School counselors also work to align core academic courses and AVID program specifics with HJH K-12 Bridge Program with VVC through MyMentor through annual visits.
 During these visits, counselors solicit teacher recommendations and provide informational student presentations.
-Students from feeder schools are recommended to programs such as ACE, to best meet the needs of the diverse group of freshmen who come into HHS.
-Core academic classes and AVID align curriculum with feeder schools to ensure that students are being taught in a relevant and rigorous manner and to maximize progression of learning.
+Students from feeder schools are AVID program alignment with feeder school recommended to programs such as ACE, to best meet the Four-year plans needs of the diverse group of freshmen who come into HHS.
+Core academic classes and AVID align curriculum with feeder 9th grade orientation schools to ensure that students are being taught in a relevant and rigorous manner and to maximize progression of learning.
+CTE meetings with VVC that students who complete these classes may receive college credit from VVC and begin college with some units already completed.